-Mathematics 618 (Can be taken concurrently), and Mathematics 530 or Statistics 420 or equivalent
+Mathematics 618 (Can be taken concurrently), and Mathematics 530 or Statistics 420 or equivalent.

-630: Problem workshop for applications of economics, finance, and theory of interest to actuarial science.

-631: Actuarial models and their application to insurance and other financial risks.

-632: Continuation of 631; actuarial models and their application to insurance and other financial risks.
+- 630: Problem workshop for applications of economics, finance, and theory of interest to actuarial science. - 631: Actuarial models and their application to insurance and other financial risks. - 632: Actuarial models and their application to insurance and other financial risks.